ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/Bitmask DP/README.md

 ## Maximize/Minimize [base case = 111111111111]:

-- `dp[mask]` = minimum/maximum number of additional things requires to fill remaining unmasked bits...
-For example if musk = 010100, then to fill 101011 the minimum/maximum number of additional things require is the answer for this state...
+- `dp[mask]` = minimum/maximum number of additional things requires `to fill remaining unmasked bits`...
+For example if musk = 010100, then `to fill 101011` the minimum/maximum number of additional things require is the answer for this state...

 ```cpp